Eleaf iNano – Smallest Addition To The Eleaf Range To Date

 The Eleaf iNano could be a good choice if you are looking for a very small mod for occasional use.
 I wouldn’t say it’s the best vape mod for your primary device, however.

-For me, I prefer the Artery Nugget due to the performance and options it gives but it all depends on what you personally need as a vaper.
+For me, I prefer the Aspire Breeze due to the performance it gives but it all depends on what you personally need as a vaper.

-If a super slim, small device is what you want I would recommend taking a look at our Eleaf iCare review, this is better performer for us.
+If a super slim, small device is what you want I would recommend taking a look at our Eleaf iCare 2 review, this is also better performer for us.

 - Tiny…Really, really tiny